-While my quickly captured photos are anything but extraordinary, this scrumptious frozen yogurt pie was!
-Served at a good friend’s graduation celebration last month, it was a huge hit, so I just had to grab some hasty images before it disappeared.
+While my quickly captured photos are anything but extraordinary, this scrumptious frozen yogurt pie is!
+Served at a good friend’s graduation celebration last month, it was a huge hit, so I just had to grab some hasty images before it disappeared before my eyes.

 This recipe comes from Victoria Magazine, 2013 May issue, under the name “Frozen Blueberry Yogurt Pie.”